 - Agree to disagree on the rest.

 - Never forget that every human is sacred.

-Seven simple, clear steps that will take us to the high road.
+Seven simple, clear steps that will lead us to the high road.
 Let’s get moving.

 Christine French Cully is Chief Purpose Officer and Editor in Chief at Highlights for Children.
 As Chief Purpose Officer, Cully’s focus is on growing awareness and implementation of the Highlights purpose, core beliefs, and values—to help actualize the organization’s vision for a world where all children can become people who can change the world for the better....